apache/activemq-artemis/docs/user-manual/en/client-reconnection.md

 ## Session reconnection

 Alternatively, the server might have actually been restarted after crashing or being stopped.
-In this case any sessions will no longer be existent on the server and it won't be possible to 100% transparently re-attach to them.
+In this case any sessions will no longer exist on the server and it won't be possible to 100% transparently re-attach to them.

-In this case, Apache ActiveMQ Artemis will automatically reconnect the connection and *recreate* any sessions and consumers on the server corresponding to the sessions and consumers on the client.
+In this case, the Apache ActiveMQ Artemis client will automatically reconnect and *recreate* any sessions and consumers on the server corresponding to the sessions and consumers on the client.
 This process is exactly the same as what happens during failover onto a backup server.

 Client reconnection is also used internally by components such as core bridges to allow them to reconnect to their target servers.